 Ms. Sneed grimaced.
 Unbelievable.
 Then she dutifully picked up her pen and began to take notes.

 At the end of the video, the principal asked the staff to explain what they learned.
-He typed their takeaways, which appeared on the large screen:
+He typed their takeaways, which appeared on the large screen.
+Then he took a few minutes to recap each point.

 Suddenly, Ms. Sneed had an ah-ha moment.
 Maybe she was the reason her kids were struggling with measurement.